 This young boy’s bedroom in northern NSW struck a chord with our judges for its combination of creativity and cosiness.
 “The mural is beautiful,” affirms Temple & Webster’s head of styling Jessica, as she takes in the mountainous backdrop.
 And, with the cushy chair and sheepskin rug, the bedroom doubles as a lounge for quiet time.

-“It certainly proves that grey needn’t be boring!”Katrina O'Brien
+“It certainly proves that grey needn’t be boring!”Katrina O’Brien, HB acting editor

 10. Bathroom goals